Tellusant/docs/articles-posts/ratiocination.md

-# Ratiocination of Tellusant's Judgmental-Mechanical Approach
+# Ratiocination of Tellusant's Judgmental-Mechanical Model

 Here is an example of how our models are created for those interested in ratiocination (epistemic strategy): the process of exact thinking.